santimirandarp/varian-converter/FORMAT.md

 * **text**: text file.
 Comments, notes text.
 * **log**: text file.
 Error messages, acquisition data.

+## Main pieces: fid & procpar
 **fid** file stores experiment flags and 1D fid | 2D fid | spectral data; as integers or floating points.
+It is assumed in the scripts that the fid is always complex and holds fid as opposed to spectral data.
+The reason is not having good descriptions and even samples of those.
+This may need revision at some point.

 > The actual FID data is typically stored as pairs floating-point numbers.
 The first represents the real part of a complex pair and the second represents the imaginary component.
 From the VnmrJ User Programming Manual (chapter 5).

-**procpar** some parameters should be read from **fid** file, because they could have changed after measurement was taken. (for example after compression fid will indicate 16bits and procpar 32bits).
-The procpar stores parameters set in the software to perform the measurements, but not necessarily the **data** on disk.
-Some values though, we can safely scrape out.
+**procpar** when a paramater is in both fid and procpar, choose the one from fid.
+That is what the data always corresponds to.

+## Parse Fid: The bits map
 The C header **data.h** is the map to interpret the binary code.

 * Fileheader (first 32B): File Metadata: number of blocks, size of blocks etc.
 * BlockHeader (28B): Block Metadata.
 * BlockBody: Int16 | Int32 | Float32

-## Blocks
+### Blocks
 * **1D NMR** Arrayed data files have the following structure:
 ```
 filehead  blockhead  blockdata  blockhead  blockdata ...